-Logistical operations are managed centrally and at the local level.
+Logistical operations are managed centrally.
 Sea-freight operations are centralized at the corporate level, while rail logistics is centralized at country level.
 Road transportation is managed at plant level with centralized coordination in multi-site countries.
 Contractual commitments in respect of transportation and logistics match, to the extent possible, Ferroglobe's contracts for raw materials and customer contracts.